 - Students submit applications along with several of their best writing samples

-- Completed applications are forwarded to the Freshman Core Coordinator by the Associate Dean
+- Completed applications are forwarded to the Freshman Writing Program Coordinator by the Associate VP for Academic Affairs/Dean of Graduate Studies

 - If the application is approved, the student receives credit for WRT 106

-- If the student has not yet taken WRT 107, she/he will take the WRT 107/Synthesis & Research Writing exit exam through arrangement with the Freshman Core Coordinator The exit exam is evaluated by a faculty assessor (usually the Freshman Core Coordinator).
+- If the student has not yet taken WRT 107, she/he will take the WRT 107/Synthesis & Research Writing exit exam through arrangement with the Freshman Writing Program Coordinator.
+The exit exam is evaluated by a faculty assessor

 - If a student passes the exit exam, she/he receives credit for WRT 107